flurie/sdp/README.md

 --------------------------------------------------------------------------------
 Currently there are only three data structures in SDP:
 - standard lists ([])
-- "lazy" immutable  boxed  arrays (Array)
+- lazy   immutable  boxed  arrays (Array)
 - strict immutable unboxed arrays (Bytes)
+- lazy   unrolled linked lists (Unrolled)
-- unrolled linked lists (Unrolled, "lazy")
+- strict unrolled linked lists (ByteList)

-but strict unrolled bytelists, matrices, bitmaps, trees, sequences, dictionaries, and prefix trees will also be added.
+but matrices, bitmaps, trees, sequences, dictionaries, and prefix trees will also be added.

 How does SDP differ from other libraries?
 --------------------------------------------------------------------------------